-My 3-week Balkan Road trip itinerary unfortunately came to an end.
-I had 3 amazing weeks with 6 new countries added to my tally.
-All of them so different with their own historical background.
-In the end I wish I had more time to stay around some countries for longer, but with 3 weeks I should not complain.
-To end my trip to Balkans in style I chose to visit Camping Bled in Slovenia.
+My 3-week Balkan Road trip itinerary unfortunately came to an end at Lake Bled in Slovenia.
+In 3 amazing weeks I added 6 new countries to my tally.
+Traveling in the Balkan was an absolutely rad adventure.
+Of course I wish I had more time to stay around in some places for longer, but next adventures are already calling.
+To end my trip to Balkans in style I chose to visit Camping Bled in Slovenia and in this blog you find out how I liked it.

-Arriving at Bled in Slovenia I realized how incredible my road trip to the Balkans had been.
-Driving in Bosnia through on the deserted mountain roads, or on the bad roads in Albania took often ages, but at least there was no one else on the road.
-It felt like freedom!
-At Lake Bled mass tourism already arrived and although the incredible beauty of the lake was impressive I felt like I was back in Europe.
+Arriving at the town of Bled in Slovenia I realized how incredible my road trip to the Balkans had been.
+Driving on the deserted mountain roads in Bosnia or the really bad roads in Albania often took ages, but at least there was no one else on the road, it was deserted!
+No other tourists at all and it felt like the ultimate freedom!
+Driving into Lake Bled I realised again what mass tourism looked like.
+Well, for a reason of course because the beauty of the lake was impressive.
+At least I felt like I was back in Europe again.

 I got messages from followers saying: Wow you discovered Slovenia, it is such a hidden gem in Europe!
 Really!?
 You sure about that?
-Sorry to tell you but Lake Bled is definitely not an off the beaten path destination in Europe.
-IF you are looking for such a thing consider for example: Lake Komani in Albania or Matka Canyon Skopje.
+Sorry to tell you but Lake Bled is definitely not an off the beaten path destination in Europe anymore.
+Looking around me I felt like there were a million tourists.
+However, coming all the way from America, I can understadn that Slovenia is somewhat off the beaten path.
+Looking for so real hidden gems in Europe I suggest place to visit like: Lake Komani in Albania or Matka Canyon Skopje.

 Where is Lake Bled?

-When I would show you a picture of this place, I am pretty sure you recognize it from social media.
+When you see the above picture of this place, I am pretty sure you recognize it from social media.
 The tiny little island in the middle of Lake Bled with a little church on it, is a favorite instagram spot for many travelers.
 Instagram is also the reason I became familiar with Lake Bled and therefore I decided to head here after my road trip through the Balkans.

 Lake Bled is located just a stone throw away from the Austrian - Slovenian border.
 If you are coming from Villach in Austria it is just a couple kilomteres behind the Karawanken Tunnel.
 Be aware that crossing the border through the tunnel will set you back €7,20 one way.
 This is on top of the vignette costs of €9 per week in Austria and €30 per month in Slovenia!